-By default on a surround path, any processing is applied to all legs in the path (with some exceptions discussed later).
+By default on a stereo or surround path, any processing is applied to all legs in the path (with some exceptions discussed later).
 One set of master controls set the processing applied to all legs.
-However, processing can be made independent for an individual leg of a surround signal, for example the C leg of a 5.1 path.
-The surround path which is being processed will be referred to as the surround master in this explanation.
+However, processing can be made independent for an individual leg of a stereo or surround signal, for example the C leg of a 5.1 path.

+A surround path which is being processed will be referred to as the surround master in the following example.
+Note that a stereo path can be treated similarly.